open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ```

-**Note:** This example refers to the single-level definition of the table `sales`, before partitions were added and altered in the previous examples.
+> **Note** This example refers to the single-level definition of the table `sales`, before partitions were added and altered in the previous examples.

 **Warning:** If you specify the `WITHOUT VALIDATION` clause, you must ensure that the data in table that you are exchanging for an existing partition is valid against the constraints on the partition.
 Otherwise, queries against the partitioned table might return incorrect results or even end up to data corruption after UPDATE/DELETE operation.